Bank CEOs warn of 'daunting' challenges from inflation - NewsBreak

 “The work we do at JPMorgan Chase matters, in good times, and particularly in tough times,” Dimon said in his opening remarks.
 “We finance Americans’ ambitions with loans for homes, autos, and growing a small business, and provide valuable products and services to more than half of American households.”

-Eager to avoid the political headache that comes with being labeled as part of “Wall Street,” the super regionals have used this hearing to sell themselves as a competitive “Main Street” alternative to the Wall Street megabanks.
+Eager to avoid the political headache that comes with being labeled as part of “Wall Street,” the super regionals used the hearing to sell themselves as a competitive “Main Street” alternative to the Wall Street megabanks.

 “We are one-sixth the size of some banks on this panel,” PNC's Demchak said.